StefanFSmid/ASDA_2025_Group_3_Porfolio/reports/week_08_group_3_report.md

 | **Deviance**                  | 4,822,291.17                    | 41.24                               |
 | **Pearson Chi-Square**        | 4,910,488.10                    | 41.27                               |

-Lastly, after trying the Likelihood Ratio Test between Poisson and Negative Binomial, we got the LR statistic value of 4,700,549.
+Lastly, after trying the Likelihood Ratio Test between Poisson and Negative Binomial, we got the LR statistic value of **4,700,549**.
 This further gives the evidence that the Negative Binomial model fits the data far better than the Poisson model due to extreme overdispersion.

 ---
 ## AI Disclaimar
+VS Copilot was used as well as other AI tools were used to take help in modelling issues and better graphical outputs.
 ---